Audio Mastering FAQ

 I think handmade and special is what your music deserves, given the time and effort put into making it.

 I encourage you to judge the differences for yourself.
-Contact me for a test master, and compare my results with an algorithmic service’s offerings, to see which you prefer.
+Contact me for a free test master, and compare my results to an algorithmic service’s offerings, to see which you prefer.

 -